David Smith (sculptor): Early work

 Smith's early friendship with painters such as Adolph Gottlieb and Milton Avery was reinforced during the Depression of the 1930s, when he participated in the Works Progress Administration's Federal Art Project in New York.
-Through the Russian émigré artist John Graham, Smith met avant-garde artists such as Stuart Davis, Arshile Gorky and Willem de Kooning.
+Through the Russian émigré artist John D. Graham, Smith met avant-garde artists such as Stuart Davis, Arshile Gorky and Willem de Kooning.
 He also discovered the welded sculptures of Julio González and Picasso, which led to an increasing interest in combining painting and construction.

 In the Virgin Islands in 1931–32, Smith made his first sculpture from pieces of coral.
 In 1932, he installed a forge and anvil in his studio at the farm in Bolton Landing that he and Dehner had bought a few years earlier.
 Smith started by making three-dimensional objects from wood, wire, coral, soldered metal and other found materials but soon graduated to using an oxyacetylene torch to weld metal heads, which are probably the first welded metal sculptures ever made in the United States.
 A single work may consist of several materials, differentiated by varied patinas and polychromy.